Marriageable age: Modern history

 The policy of the Roman Catholic Church, and later various protestant churches, of considering clandestine marriages and marriages made without parental consent to be valid was controversial, and in the 16th century both the French monarchy and the Lutheran Church sought to end these practices, with limited success.

 In most of Northwestern Europe, marriages at very early ages were rare.
 One thousand marriage certificates from 1619 to 1660 in the Archdiocese of Canterbury show that only one bride was 13 years old, four were 15, twelve were 16, and seventeen were 17 years old; while the other 966 brides were at least 19 years old.

-In England and Wales, the Marriage Act 1753 required a marriage to be covered by a licence (requiring parental consent for those under 21) or the publication of banns (which parents of those under 21 could forbid).
-Additionally, the Church of England dictated that both the bride and groom must be at least 21 years of age to marry without the consent of their families; in the certificates, the most common age for the brides is 22 years.
+In England and Wales, the Marriage Act 1753 required a marriage to be covered by a licence (requiring parental consent for those under 21) or the publication of bans (which parents of those under 21 could forbid).
+Additionally, the Church of England dictated that both the bride and groom must be at least 21 years of age to marry without the consent of their families.
+In the certificates, the most common age for the brides is 22 years.
 For the grooms 24 years was the most common age, with average ages of 24 years for the brides and 27 for the grooms.
 While European noblewomen often married early, they were a small minority of the population, and the marriage certificates from Canterbury show that even among nobility it was very rare to marry women off at very early ages.

 The minimum age requirements of 12 and 14 were eventually written into English civil law.
-By default, these provisions became the minimum marriage ages in colonial America.
-Marriages occurred several years earlier, on average, in colonial America than in Europe, and much higher proportions of the population eventually married.
+By default, these provisions became the minimum marriageable ages in colonial America.
+On the average, marriages occurred several years earlier in colonial America than in Europe, and much higher proportions of the population eventually got married.
 Community-based studies suggest an average age at marriage of about 20 years old for women in the early colonial period and about 26 years old for men.
 In the late 19th century and throughout the 20th century, U.S. states began to slowly raise the minimum legal age at which individuals were allowed to marry.
 Age restrictions, as in most developed countries, have been revised upward so that they are now between 15 and 21 years of age.

-Before 1929, Scots law followed Roman law in allowing a girl to marry at twelve years of age and a boy at fourteen, without any requirement for parental consent.
-However, marriage in Scotland at such young ages was in practice almost unknown.
+Before 1929, the Scottish law adopted the Roman law in allowing a girl to marry at twelve years of age and a boy at fourteen, without any requirement for parental consent.
+However, in practice, marriages in Scotland at such young ages was almost unknown.